 Biblionaut Expeditions is open for review requests!

-We focus primarily on books for young readers so we will be reviewing picture books, early readers, chapter books, middle grade fiction and non-fiction, young adult fiction and non-fiction, and graphic novels for all age ranges.
+We focus primarily on books for young readers so we will be reviewing board books, picture books, early readers, chapter books, middle grade fiction and non-fiction, young adult fiction and non-fiction, and graphic novels for all age ranges.
 We are also open to adult books with young adult crossover appeal and audiobooks!
-My youngest is in kindergarten so we are not focusing on board books at the moment, however, we may be open to reviewing them depending on the content.

 We accept both physical copies of books as well as electronic copies, however, we prefer physical copies because it makes it easier for us to share and talk about them.
 We have Kindles in our household but can access other file types.
 Additionally, all of the physical review copies we receive (with the exception of those that my kids really, really love) are donated to local organizations that reach children in need.
-These include our local CASA office, our local child advocacy organization, our local family support services organization, our local library, and more.
+These include a local organization that provides gently used books to children in the community, foster care related organizations, our local library, and more.

 We make our best effort to post all reviews on GoodReads and all our social media platforms.
 Reviews or excerpts of reviews may be posted to Amazon as well.
 Some reviews may be cross-posted to Nerdophiles – especially reviews for science fiction, fantasy, and otherwise nerdy titles in the middle grade, young adult, and graphic novel categories.

 We currently do not accept review requests from self-published authors.

 We have a very simple rating system here because we needed one that everyone in our family could understand.
 We do not rate on a star system though we will translate our ratings to stars for the purpose of posting on GoodReads or other review platforms.

 We LOVED it!

 These are books that we loved and will (or have) read again.
 These are books that we absolutely recommend and thoroughly enjoyed.
 [Equatable to a 5 star review.]